 Based on my experiences, I would estimate that about 10 percent of those who discover they are anusim decide to embrace Judaism – a return from a 500-year exile.

 Doing so, however, is far from a simple matter.

 First, one must begin the difficult process of studying what it means to be a Jew.
 An entirely new way of life looms.
 A complete changeover will be anticipated.
 And if such a decision is made, the “fun” really starts:

-About the Author: Rabbi Simchah Green, a musmach of Rabbi Isaac Elchanan Theological Seminary, resides in Berkeley, California, and teaches Torah to anyone with an interest in learning about Jewish beliefs and customs.
+About the Author: Rabbi Simchah Green, a musmach of Rabbi Isaac Elchanan Theological Seminary, resides in Los Angeles where he teaches Torah to anyone with an interest in learning about Jewish beliefs and customs.

 If you don't see your comment after publishing it, refresh the page.

 Our comments section is intended for meaningful responses and debates in a civilized manner.
 We ask that you respect the fact that we are a religious Jewish website and avoid inappropriate language at all cost.

 If you promote any foreign religions, gods or messiahs, lies about Israel, anti-Semitism, or advocate violence (except against terrorists), your permission to comment may be revoked.